jssacks/Pro_Viral_Infection/README.md

 ### Script 2.2.3
 #### Multivariate_Analysis.R
-* This script sources untargeted metabolomics data and functions from biostats.R, performs an NMDS analysis, a monteccarlo analysis to determine the significance of the projection, and a  PerMANOVA on all three independent variables (treatment*timepoint*replicate) as well as each possible subset of variables (ex. treatment*replicate for each timepoint separately).
+* This script sources untargeted metabolomics data and functions from biostats.R, performs an NMDS analysis, a monteccarlo analysis to determine the significance of the projection, and a  PerMANOVA on all three independent variables ("treatment*timepoint*replicate") as well as each possible subset of variables (ex. treatment*replicate for each timepoint separately).

 ### Script 2.2.4
 #### FC_Analysis.R